robbyronk/honeybadger-python-1/README.md

 #### FastAPI advanced usage.

-Consuming the request body in a ASGI application's middleware is [problematic and discouraged](https://github.com/encode/starlette/issues/495#issuecomment-494008175).
+Consuming the request body in an ASGI application's middleware is [problematic and discouraged](https://github.com/encode/starlette/issues/495#issuecomment-494008175).
 This is the reason why request body data won't be sent to the web UI.

 FastAPI allows overriding the logic used by the `Request` and `APIRoute` classes, by [using custom `APIRoute` classes](https://fastapi.tiangolo.com/advanced/custom-request-and-route/).
 This gives more control over the request body, and makes it possible to send request body data along with honeybadger notifications.